Medically Reviewed by Dr. Majid Tanveer, DVM

 This is a regular sight among dog owners.

 Unfortunately, the majority of them are unaware of the reason.

-Boredom is the most simple explanation.
-This aids in their self-entertainment.
-Scratching at the ground also helps to regulate the temperature of the dog as well as the resting space.
+Boredom is the most straightforward explanation—this aids in their self-entertainment.
+Scratching at the ground also helps to regulate the dog’s temperature and resting space.
 Dogs sweat through their paw pads.
 Some people believe they use that scent of sweat to mark their territory.

 Let’s look at the case in more detail!

 4 Reasons Why My Pooch is Scratching the Floor